Information Report for learners with Special Educational Needs and Disabilities (SEND)

 Mrs Dudfield NNEB, Level 3 CLANSA and CPCAB level 2 in counselling skills.

-Mrs Irvine is currently studying for the Post Graduate Certificate in Special Educational Needs Co-ordination.
+Mrs Nightingale is currently studying for the Post Graduate Certificate in Special Educational Needs Co-ordination.

 Key support staff have received training in Numicon, Precision teaching, dough disco, First Class at Number, a range of different other intervention programmes and training in relation to specific learning difficulties (e.g. Attachment Disorder).